A White 18-year-old traveled to a predominantly Black area of Buffalo and killed 10 people in a supermarket, authorities say

 "He was very heavily armed," the police commissioner said.
 "He had tactical gear, he had a tactical helmet on, he had a camera that he was livestreaming what he was doing."

-Inside the store, nine people were shot before the suspect was apprehended by police, with the guard and six others dying from their wounds, according to the district attorney's statement.
+Inside the store, nine people were shot before the suspect was apprehended by police, according to the district attorney's statement.

 In a statement sent to CNN, livestreaming service Twitch confirmed the shooting was streamed and said the user "has been indefinitely suspended from our service, and we are taking all appropriate action, including monitoring for any accounts rebroadcasting this content."